Talk, Look & Listen

 Talk to Your Neighbors

-After a major disaster, most information is shared in person.
+During a major disaster, most information is shared in person.
 Look around, talk to each other, and see who needs help.
+Use safety precautions during a pandemic, including face coverings and physical distance.

 Who Will Need the Most Help?

-Think about your neighbors who may have a hard time getting out of their homes on their own.
+Think about your neighbors.
+Who might need some help?
 Check on your local school, daycare, or assisted living facility to see if they need help.
 If you see something dangerous or a person in need, help if you can.
 If it's not safe to help, try to find someone who can.
 Write down what you see so you don't forget important details.

 Watch and Listen